Crackme-4

 Opened GDB with GEF and ran the binary.

-Started checking each cX()
+Started checking each cX() return value.

 Then, I noted down the return values to manually piece together the password.